Jhansi Ki Rani (1953 film): Sohrab Modi And Historicals

-Modi concentrated on Historicals, prominent of which were Pukar (1939), Jhansi Ki Rani and Mirza Ghalib (1954), which are "considered milestones of the genre".
+Modi concentrated on Historicals, prominent of which were Pukar (1939), Sikandar (1941), Jhansi Ki Rani (1953), and Mirza Ghalib (1954), which are "considered milestones of the genre".

 Box-office

 The press praised the film lauding Modi's use of colour and direction.
 However, in spite of having spent lavishly on technicians, sets, war scenes and making it in colour, the film was a big box office disaster causing Modi great financial losses.
 Modi was blamed for casting his wife Mehtab in the title role of Lakshmibai, who looked too old at 35 years to portray the young queen half her age.